Azure Event Hubs data connection

 Azure Event Hubs is a big data streaming platform and event ingestion service.
 Azure Data Explorer offers continuous ingestion from customer-managed Event Hubs.

 The Event Hubs ingestion pipeline transfers events to Azure Data Explorer in several steps.
-You first create an event hub in the Azure portal.
-You then create a target table in Azure Data Explorer into which the data in a particular format, will be ingested using the given ingestion properties.
-The Event Hubs connection needs to know events routing.
+First you create an event hub in the Azure portal.
+Then create a target table in Azure Data Explorer into which the data in a particular format, is ingested using the provided ingestion properties.
+The Event Hubs connection needs to be aware of events routing.
 Data may be embedded with selected properties according to the event system properties.
 Create a connection to Event Hubs to create an event hub and send events.
 This process can be managed through the Azure portal, programmatically with C# or Python, or with the Azure Resource Manager template.

 For general information about data ingestion in Azure Data Explorer, see Azure Data Explorer data ingestion overview.